cardano-in-oceania/cardano-in-oceania.github.io/pages/what.md

 Unfortunately, due to a bug in the code of the Cardano node that permitted an unregistered stake key to be used in the governance action, the submitter was unable to recover their deposit of 100K ada.
 While the community expressed at the time the importance of reimbursing this deposit via a treasury withdrawal; once the ability to do so became available, following the Plomin hard fork; unfortunately none of the entity based budget submisisons have included this.

-As a fully community-led initiative, we therefore felt it was important to take the opportunity to include this deposit reimbursement in our budget Info goverance action.
+As a fully community-led initiative, we therefore felt it was important to take this opportunity to carry out the community's wish, by including the deposit reimbursement in our budget Info goverance action.

 </div>